microsoft/vs-streamjsonrpc/doc/recvrequest.md

     private void NotReachable()
     {
-        // This method cannot be invoked via RPC because it is not public.
+        // This method cannot be invoked via RPC because it is not public
+        // when using StreamJsonRpc 2.0 or later.
+In 1.x, the default allowed private methods to be invoked remotely.
     }
 }
 ```